diandiansu/syllabus/README.md

 Prereqs

 * COMS W3134 or W3137 (equivalent courses taken elsewhere are acceptable as well) and
-* Fluency in Python
+* Fluency in Python or can pick it up during the class
   * basic data structures (e.g., linked lists, trees, hashtables)
   * big O notation
 * HTML/javascript will help
-* Will expect students to use tools such as ssh to work with machines in the cloud
+* Will expect students to use tools such as `ssh` to work with machines in the cloud
 * You need to get permission from the instructor if you do not have these prerequisites.
   This course is intended for both Computer Science majors as well as non-majors.